- Definition & Facts

-- The FDA has approved several new weight-loss devices that do not permanently change your stomach or small intestine.
+The FDA has approved several new weight-loss devices that do not permanently change your stomach or small intestine.
 These devices cause less weight loss than bariatric surgery, and some are only temporary.
+The devices may have risks, so talk with your doctor if you’re thinking about any of these options.
 Researchers haven’t studied any of them over a long period of time and don’t know the long-term risks and benefits.

 - The electrical stimulation system uses a device implanted in your abdomen, by way of laparoscopic surgery, that blocks nerve activity between your stomach and brain.
 The device works on the vagus nerve, which helps signal the brain that the stomach feels full or empty.

 - The gastric balloon system consists of one or two balloons placed in your stomach through a tube inserted through your mouth.
 Your doctor or nurse will give you a sedative before the procedure.
 Once the balloons are in your stomach, doctors inflate them with salt water so they take up space in your stomach and help you feel fuller.
 You will need to have the balloons removed after 6 months or a year.

 - A new device uses a pump to drain part of the food in your stomach after a meal.
 The device includes a tube that goes from the inside of your stomach to a port on the outside of your abdomen.
 The port is a small valve that fits over the opening in your abdomen.
 About 20 to 30 minutes after eating, you attach tubing from the port to the pump and open the valve.
 The pump drains your stomach contents through a tube into the toilet, so that your body doesn’t absorb about 30 percent of calories you ate.
 You can have the device removed at any time.